abhaskumarsinha/Classic-Image-GAN/README.md

 ![3](https://github.com/abhaskumarsinha/Classic-Image-GAN/raw/main/sample-outputs/3.png)

 As we can see the phenomenon of *Model collapse* in some of the pixels where some of the pixels are dark black/Green/Blue/Red/White.
-It often happens because its easier for the *tanh* function to converge to end -1, +1 values more easily than the *sigmoid* activation function.
+It often happens because it's easier for the *tanh* function to converge to end -1, +1 values more easily than the *sigmoid* activation function.
 The solution to Mode Collapse has been discussed better in DC-GAN Repo.
 The model fails to output multiple different outputs, instead, keeps rotating the noise on a single case.

 # Biblography